A PDF of the CRE Statutory Guidelines can be found here (adopted at the CRE 2016 AGM).

 Current Research in Egyptology (CRE) is a postgraduate conference set up to facilitate research and promote bonds between British and international universities worldwide who are conducting research in Egyptology, Egyptian Archaeology, or any other related field of study.

 Each conference brings something new and unique to the CRE organisation, and we hope that this will continue by ensuring that the conference continues to be held annually.
 CRE accepts all forms of academic research about Egypt, Sudan, and the surrounding Oases ranging from Prehistory to the Islamic Period.
-CRE, though originally intended to be a postgraduate conference, encourages anyone with an interest in Egyptology, Egyptian Archaeology, or a simple fascination with Ancient Egypt to attend!
+CRE, although originally intended to be a postgraduate conference, encourages anyone with an interest in Egyptology, Egyptian Archaeology, or a simple fascination with Ancient Egypt and Sudan to attend!